sruti-jain/sruti-jain.github.io/_posts/2018-01-19-Balancing-techniques.md

 The IPython Notebook implementation of the above methods can be found on Github Link.

-To learn more about the Imbalance Learn API in **Python** that I used to implement the methods please refer to the [documentation](http://contrib.scikit-learn.org/imbalanced-learn/api.html)
+For more documentation of above methods in **Python** refer to [Package ‘imblearn’](http://contrib.scikit-learn.org/imbalanced-learn/api.html)

-For **R implementation** of above methods refer to [Package ‘unbalanced’](https://cran.r-project.org/web/packages/unbalanced/unbalanced.pdf)
+For more documentation of above methods in **R** refer to [Package ‘unbalanced’](https://cran.r-project.org/web/packages/unbalanced/unbalanced.pdf)